-- Show your smartphone voucher at the Ticket Office across from the museum (Via Ricasoli 105, Florence) and receive your paper ticket.
-Use the Priority Entrance for Reserved Ticket holders' line.
+Swap your smartphone voucher for a paper ticket at the ticket office across from the museum.
+Use the 'Priority Entrance for Reserved Ticket holders' line.

 Tickets for Accademia Gallery: Priority Entrance